The Franchise Law Review: New Zealand

 iv Data protection, cybercrime, social media and e-commerce

-With the increasing use of e-commerce and social media in franchise businesses, franchisors must ensure that they observe the privacy principles contained in separate codes and in the Privacy Act 1993, which outlines how businesses should collect, use, store and disclose information about clients and customers.
+With the increasing use of e-commerce and social media in franchise businesses, franchisors must ensure that they observe the privacy principles contained in separate codes and in the Privacy Act 2020, which outlines how businesses should collect, use, store and disclose information about clients and customers.
 Other relevant law includes the Crimes Act 1961, which deals with crimes involving computer systems, and the Unsolicited Electronic Messages Act 2007.
-Note also that the new Privacy Act 2020 came into force on 1 December 2020, and the Privacy Act 1993 has been repealed.

 ii Pre-contractual disclosure